alexanderbrenning/geods/content/post/2025-11-30-advent/index.markdown

 It gives us **orientation** 🧭

-* → in cities, landscapes, data, and decisions.
+* in cities, landscapes, data, and decisions.

 It gives us **understanding** 🧠

-* → of spatial patterns, relationships, and uncertainties.
+* of spatial patterns, relationships, and uncertainties.

 It gives us **tools** 🛠️

 * to analyze environmental problems 🌱,
-* to better plan cities and environments 🏙️,
+* to better plan cities & the environment 🏙️,
 * and to assess risks 🌊🔥.

 And perhaps most importantly: